 As a Physics student you'll find out how to undertake rigorous investigations into matter, the concepts of energy and force, and the laws of nature.
 You'll have the chance to apply your learning to areas such as acoustics, astronomy, electronics (including medical imaging and devices, fibre optics and telecommunications), lasers, meteorology, nuclear physics and quantum physics.
-Physics is available in the BSc and the BAdvSci(Hons).

-If you study Physics as a BSc major you can choose to keep it general, or follow one of two Physics pathways, in order to focus your studies further:
+If you study Physics as a BSc major you can choose to keep it general, or follow one of two Physics pathways (Photonics or Medical Physics and Imaging Technology), in order to focus your studies further.

-- Medical Physics and Imaging Technology: The science of biomedical optics, biophotonics and medical physics.
-Students on this pathway will gain specialist training in the use of optical and laser technologies for biomedical studies, with applications in sensing, medicine and modelling. - Photonics: The science and technology of light.
-Students on this pathway will gain specialist training in photonic and electronic engineering, advanced physics and mathematical electronics.
+- Photonics: is the science and technology of light.
+Students on this pathway will gain specialist training in photonic and electronic engineering, advanced physics and mathematical electronics. - Medical Physics and Imaging Technology: is the science of biomedical optics, biophotonics and medical physics.
+Students on this pathway will gain specialist training in the use of optical and laser technologies for biomedical studies, with applications in sensing, medicine and modelling.

-As part of your BSc major you'll complete a Physics capstone course, where you'll employ core methodologies (experimental, observational, computational and numerical) to investigate some aspect of a key physical phenomenon.
+As part of your BSc major you can do a Physics capstone course, where you'll employ core methodologies (experimental, observational, computational and numerical) to investigate some aspect of a key physical phenomenon.
 You'll relate your findings to contemporary research in the field, and also consider wider societal aspects and issues.